-As of May 2019, the WHO officially recognizes that work-related stress negatively affects the psychological and physical health of workers.
+As of May 2021, the WHO officially recognizes that work-related stress negatively affects the psychological and physical health of workers.
 On the other hand, the WHO itself estimates that one in five people will suffer from some mental health-related condition in the post-pandemic reality.
 Twice as many as in a normal scenario.

 Using technology to manage objectives

 Although it may seem paradoxical, digitalization can be the solution to minimize the negative impact of virtual presenteeism.

 The use of HR software also allows the development of an internal communication dynamic that reduces the feeling of isolation and loneliness.
-In addition it reduces the uncertainty of facing a disruptive situation by sharing goals, solutions and concerns with the rest of the organization.
+In addition, it reduces the uncertainty of facing a disruptive situation by sharing goals, solutions, and concerns with the rest of the organization.